montsieur/t1a1-workbook/README.md

 #### Python

-Python is interpreted as a high-level programming language and one of the most popular forms of coding languages due to it's versatlity and user-friendly approach.
+Python is interpreted as a high-level programming language and one of the most popular forms of coding languages due to it's versatlity and user-friendly approach *(Gavrilova, 2023)*.

 ##### Benefits